 Hernias can also appear on both sides of the body (bilateral hernias) and recur in the same spot (recurrent hernias).
 In some cases, more than one type of hernia can occur at the same time.

 While there are several treatment options for hernias your doctor may suggest, surgery is usually necessary to repair the defect in the abdominal wall.
 Many hernia repairs can be performed with robotic-assisted techniques using the da Vinci surgical system.
-General Surgeons Dr. Nill and Dr. Schmidt both perform robotic-assisted hernia repairs at Fisher-Titus.
+General Surgeons Dr. Nill and Dr. Mourany both perform robotic-assisted hernia repairs at Fisher-Titus.

 Regular mammograms and self-breast exams are an important component of women’s health.
 Knowing how your breasts normally look and feel helps you and your doctor recognize early when something has changed and may indicate a problem.